itpp-labs/pos-addons/pos_orders_history_return/README.rst

  POS Orders Return
 ===================

-The module allows to return paid orders in POS interface
+The module allows to make order returns from POS interface by convenient way.

 Credits
 =======